 - Red Bell Pepper: Red bell pepper offers a citrusy and sweet flavor.
-They add beautiful color.
+They add beautiful colors.
 If you want your dish to be visually more appealing, you can use red, yellow, and green peppers.

 - Garlic: Garlic is an essential ingredient in almost every savory dish, and the same is the case with this stew.
 It brings in an intense savory flavor which makes this stew more tasteful.
 I added 3 cloves for maximum flavor.

 - Butternut Squash: Butternut squash is the main ingredient in this stew.
 Butternut squash, like pumpkin, is a winter vegetable.
 It has a matte beige exterior and a dark orange inside.
 Butternut squash is widely available in supermarkets.
 Make sure to use fresh produce.
-It was peeled, split in half, deseeded, and chopped equally in ½ inch cubes.
+It was peeled, split in half, deseeded, and chopped equally into ½ inch cubes.

-- Italian seasoning: Italian seasoning is a dried herb blend that gives this stew taste as well as the aroma.
+- Italian seasoning: Italian seasoning is a dried herb blend that gives this stew taste as well as aroma.

 - Thyme – A must ingredient for this black bean butternut squash stew.
 Gives a lovely earthy flavor.
 If you do not have fresh thyme, you can use ½ teaspoon of dried thyme instead.

 - Vegetable Broth: You can use any broth you have on hand and even make your own with vegetable peelings.
 If you are not vegan, you can use beef or chicken broth for a more rich and deep flavor.
 You can use water if you don’t have any broth on hand.